pylint: disable=C0103, C0114

 value = self._find(pair, default)

-if value != default:
+if value and value != default:

 value = normalizers.normalizeKerningValue(value)